Jon Tenney

 Jonathan Frederick Tenney (born December 16, 1961) is an American actor.
-He played Special Agent Fritz Howard in TNT's The Closer and continued in its spinoff Major Crimes.
+He played Special Agent Fritz Howard in TNT's The Closer and continued in its spin-off Major Crimes.

 Early life

 Tenney was born in Princeton, New Jersey.
 His mother, Dr. Lillian Sandra Baum, was a psychiatrist, and his father, Frederick Haworth Tenney, was a research physicist.
 His maternal grandparents were Polish Jewish immigrants, while his paternal forebears were of English ancestry.
-He received his B.A. degree from Vassar College in 1984, where he majored in drama and philosophy.
+He received his A.B. degree from Vassar College in 1984, where he majored in drama and philosophy.
 He later attended The Juilliard School's Drama Division as a member of Group 19 (1986–1990).

 Career

 Tenney made his acting debut in a touring production of Mike Nichols' The Real Thing.
 He worked steadily on and off-Broadway, and in regional theater.
 At New York City, his stage credits include Biloxi Blues, The Substance of Fire and The Heiress.
 He began working on television, starring in a number of short-lived series, including Steven Bochco's Brooklyn South, Kristin Chenoweth's sitcom Kristin, and guest appearances on Cybill, Will & Grace, Murphy Brown, Spenser: for Hire and Get Real.
 Series with Tenney as a regular were canceled on all four major networks.